TheSecretSquad/OOP-Todo-App-Example/README.md

 However, we are saying that doing something to discover the real problems faced by real users is the first and most important step you can take.

-You may be in a situation where the story or other details is provided to you.
-In these cases you should still play the "5 Why's Game" to uncover any gaps in the details you have been provided.
+You may be in a situation where the story or other detail is provided to you.
+In these cases you should still play the "5 Why's Game" to uncover any gaps in the detail provided.